Updated: Oct 21

-Ever since the year 2000, a signal from a distant past has been reaching us; a time when man and machine began to unite, yet our sense of tribalism prevailed as it merged into a modern mix of Urban culturalism, coupled with the primitive need to unite through dance and music as we always have.
+Ever since the year 2000, a signal from a distant past has been reaching us.
+From a time when man and machine began to unite, yet our sense of tribalism somehow prevailed as it merged into a modern mix of urban sub-culturalism, coupled with the primitive need to unite through dance and music as we always have.

-An energetic and highly productive imprint, City Beat Records is already leaving behind a legacy of tasteful, classic Electro Funk music; in many ways picking up where the legendary Streetsounds label left off, while showing the world that the Hip Hop spirit that gave birth to this movement is more alive than ever, and is something each and every one of us should take a step back to remember and incorportate into their present and future.
-It's about much more than trends, its about the soul, and the energy that binds us all together which we find through culture, music and dance.
-Nothing more, nothing less!
-Stay tuned for many more great works from the label and its artists...For now, support the new release!
+An energetic and highly productive imprint, City Beat Records is already leaving behind a legacy of tasteful, classic Electro Funk music; in many ways picking up where the legendary Streetsounds label left off, while showing the world that the Hip Hop spirit that gave birth to this movement is more alive than ever, and is something each and every one of us should take a step back to remember and incorporate into our present and future.
+It's about much more than trends, its about the soul, and the energy that binds us all together which we find through culture, music and dance!